lagopus-tech/cecle-docs/docs/packing-machine/small-stand-up-pouch-packing-machine/dgd-w30td-w-manual-feeding.md

 ### 3. Core Functions
 * **PLC Intelligent Control System**：Adopts microcomputer PLC control, offering extremely stable performance with simple and intuitive parameter adjustment.
-* **Optional Universal Interface**：If you have plans to upgrade to a fully automated production line in the future, please inform us before placing your order.
-We can customize a "universal signal interface" for you before leaving the factory (including signals for material readiness, discharging, foot pedal, photoelectric sensor, etc.), making it convenient to connect with other external weighing/filling equipment later.
+* **Optional Universal Signal Interface**：If you plan to upgrade to a fully automatic production line in the future, please inform us before placing your order.
+We can pre-install a customized "Universal Signal Interface" in the electrical box.
+This interface supports various signals, including material-ready input, discharge trigger output, foot pedal signal, and photoelectric signals, allowing you to seamlessly connect external weighers, liquid pumps, or other feeding equipment in the future.
 * **Bag Compatibility**: Compatible with multiple bag sizes, easily adjustable to fit bag specifications ranging from 5×7cm to 20×30cm.

 ---